Boursin Quiche

 - Bake for 30-45 minutes, or until the middle of the quiche is set (will depend on how deep your pie plate is/how thick the quiche is).

 - Let cool for 10-15 minutes.
-Garnish with more chives and Boursin.
+Garnish with more chives and the remaining Boursin.

 - Slice and enjoy!